the-florist/wordle/docs/README.md

 For cleanup:
 1. DONE make sure general style is ok and all functions have descriptions.
 2. DONE make sure variable names make sense and aren't duplicated in sub-functions.
-3. make sure variable entry into functions follows a consistent format.
+3. DONE make sure variable entry into functions follows a consistent format.
-4.
+4. fix the makefile so it does all the things you want it to do